Castlebellingham: History

 Evidence of ancient settlement in the area include fulacht fiadh, fosse (ring ditch) and a motte and bailey site in the surrounding townlands of Castlebellingham, Greenmount and Kilsaran.
 A religious house in Kilsaran townland, of which no trace is visible and which had a reputed association with the Knights Templar, is recorded in some texts.

+From at least 1301, the area was known as Gernonstown (also spelled Gernoun or Garland), a reference to the prominent Anglo-Norman family which had significant lands in County Louth.
+It is believed the name originated from Montfiquet in Normandy.
+The surname is derived from the old French word gernon, meaning "moustache", likely a nickname for an ancestor.